 United beat Norwich in a crucial tie on 5 April to put themselves one point behind leaders Villa.
 The following game saw United trailing Sheffield Wednesday 1-0, when 10 minutes of added time were announced at Old Trafford.
 Steve Bruce famously scored two late headers that gave United the win and provoked the now famous jumping celebrations from Ferguson.
 The Scot later referred to his defender’s brace as the turning point in the title race.

 United went on to gain maximum points from their final five games and finished a massive 10 points above Villa, whose plight faltered in the final stages of the campaign.
 Finally, after 26 years, Manchester United were English league champions.

 Those fans who had endured the torture of being denied their most coveted piece of silverware for nearly three decades were richly rewarded for the wait.
 United won six of the next eight Premier League titles, and by the time Ferguson retired in 2013, the club were the most successful side in English league history.
 The Scot won an astonishing 13 league titles with Manchester United and emphatically knocked Liverpool off their proverbial perch.

-Those in the Stretford End today could be advised to draw warnings from United’s plight in the 1970s and 80s when an indispensible Scot was forced to retire.
+Those in the Stretford End today could be advised to draw warnings from United’s plight in the 1970s and 80s when an indispensable Scot was forced to retire.
 The struggles faced by David Moyes and Louis van Gaal were not too dissimilar from those which greeted Wilf McGuinness and Frank O’Farrell, nearly half a century ago.